David Reuben Albizu Zwickel

 My brother, David Reuben, passed away from a pulmonary embolism in Augusta, Georgia, just two days after September 11th.
-He is survived by myself, his mother, Jean, his wife, Kathryn Ann, his daughter, Karen Elizabeth and his two granddaughters, Megan Ashley & Kristen Marie Brown.
+He is survived by myself, his wife, Kathryn Ann, his daughter, Karen Elizabeth and his two granddaughters, Megan Ashley & Kristen Marie, and his grandson, Matthew David Dean Brown.

 But he enjoyed his work with Coca Cola, particularly the camaraderie, and took pride in what he did.
 And if the measure of one's life lies in the depth of love one engenders, then his was remarkable, indeed, for his family and friends love and miss him desperately.

-He lived a troubled life, as bi-polar, suffering from severe depression, compounded by growing up in a pacifist, vegetarian family in a society intolerant at best, even hostile towards both vegetarians and pacifists.
-Thankfully, my brother and I being half-Jewish never seems to have been a factor.
+He lived a troubled life, as bi-polar, suffering from severe depression, compounded by growing up in a pacifist, vegetarian family in a society intolerant at best, even hostile toward both.
 Seeking to ‘fit in’, he ate as he pleased (and as pleased others) and ended up as a sailor on the USS Forrestal during the Vietnam war, luckily surviving the conflagration that nearly sank her.

 David was proud of our family’s historical connection with the great Puerto Rican independence leader, Don Pedro Albizu Campos, and of the fact that Don Pedro, personally, blessed him.
 And so David informally adopted Albizu as an ancillary middle name.